psychemedia/island-storynotes/mackerel.md

 ...

-SELLING MACKEREL IN THE HIGH STREET WIHTOUT A TICKET
+SELLING MACKEREL IN THE HIGH STREET WITHOUT A TICKET

 *Henry William Frampton*, fishmonger, Castle Street, was charged with unlawfully offering and exposing for sale certain marketable things in High Street, that not being the Market Place.—Mr. White appeared for the defence.—P.C.
 Burton deposed that on Saturday the 13th, at 8.45 p.m., he saw defendant hawking mackerel in High Street, and asked if he had a ticket.
 Defendant said he forgot to get one—and, to a boy standing by he said "Run down and get two tickets."
 About 6 minutes to 10 he asked if he had got those tickets, and he said "No; Mr. Buckett wasn't in."
 Told him he ought to have tickets the same as the other men.—Henry Buckett deposed that he was Market-keeper.
 On Saturday week defendant did not take a market-ticket.
 Was not from home that evening, but stood at the Town Hall doors from 7.30 to 10 10, the Hall being let.
 Anyone could have got a ticket from him—in fact he served some with tickets for fish at 8 30 —By Mr. White: The market gates were closed; the Act compelled him to close them at 8 p.m.—Mr. White, in addressing the Court, said he was induced to appear as the case was an extremely hard one on defendant, a very respectable young man, and a ratepayer of the borough.
 On the day in question a quantity of mackerel was sent him from Portsmouth, which, as a duty to himself, and a great benefit to the public, he immediately proceeded to sell, going to the top of High Street, where for many years fish had been sold on Saturday nights.
 The market was closed, and was he to allow the fish to perish?
 Under the old law there was always a very good exception, and selling mackerel on Sundays was allowed, the fish being perishable, and the sale being considered such a benefit, especially to the poor.
 He could not sell in the market, and whilst the Counsell allowed tickets for selling elsewhere to be issued, it appeared to him that the man had committed no offence.
 He had no ticket at the moment—didn't know the fish were coming.
 Even a ticket would not legalise the matter.
 The Corporation ought not to have moved in the matter.
 He remembered the Council resolving that there should be no proceedings taken in the case of fish hawking.—The Mayor: No corporation, or any body of men, have power to alter an Act of Parliament—can't make bye-laws which contravene the Act.—Mr. White: But they would act wisely if they didn't strain the law too much in matters of this sort.—The Mayor said that other persons with mackerel went and paid a penny, as defendant should have done.
 The object of having the penny tickets taken out was for the protection of the public—so that no improper persons, or improper food should be taken round the town.
 Defendant knew he was doing what was illegal, having had tickets before.—Fined 1s. and costs.